Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-society-axialunar.md

 ![Society Dashboard](assets/society/dashboard.jpg)

-Before joining the society, let's take a brief look at the [Society UI](https://axiasolar.js.org/apps/#/society) on AXIASolarJS apps and read through all the [rules](https://axiascan.io/pre/axialunar/transaction/0x948d3a4378914341dc7af9220a4c73acb2b3f72a70f14ee8089799da16d94c17) to become a member.
+Before joining the society, let's take a brief look at the [Society UI](https://AXIA.js.org/apps/#/society) on AXIAJS apps and read through all the [rules](https://axiascan.io/pre/axialunar/transaction/0x948d3a4378914341dc7af9220a4c73acb2b3f72a70f14ee8089799da16d94c17) to become a member.

 ## UI Overview